FMotalleb/nu_plugin_clipboard/README.md

 # Installing

 * supported features:
-  * use-wayland # will prioritize wayland api but will falls back to X11 protocol on error
+  * **use-wayland**: will prioritize wayland api but will falls back to X11 protocol on error

 * using [nupm](https://github.com/nushell/nupm)